-Analyses234-237 of one trial42 found no differences in effects of GDM treatment for several maternal and fetal outcomes based on timing of treatment initiation, race/ethnicity, severity of dysglycemia, or BMI.
+Analyses237-240 of one trial found no differences in effects of GDM treatment for several maternal and fetal outcomes based on timing of treatment initiation, race/ethnicity, severity of dysglycemia, or BMI.
 Differences in GDM diagnostic criteria did not appear to impact findings for several outcomes or explain inconsistency across trials.
-However, evidence from trials using "borderline" GDM (i.e., positive on screening but not diagnostic tests) was limited; the findings overall were heavily weighted by three large trials^{41,42,233} that used two-step approaches.
+However, evidence from trials using "borderline" GDM (i.e., positive on screening but not diagnostic tests) was limited; the findings overall were heavily weighted by three large trials that used two-step approaches.

-Because direct evidence on the effects of GDM screening on health outcomes remains limited, the indirect chain of evidence including diagnostic accuracy and the effects from treatment is also important for informing decisions regarding optimal screening approaches (e.g., two-step, one-step, or standalone screening test; more inclusive vs. less inclusive criteria).
+Because direct evidence on the effects of GDM screening versus no screening on health outcomes remains limited, the indirect chain of evidence including diagnostic accuracy and the effects from treatment, as well as evidence on the comparative effects from different screening strategies, is also important for informing decisions about screening.
 Because the treatment evidence is most applicable to women with GDM diagnosed using two-step approaches, the applicability of evidence on treatment effectiveness to one-step screening approaches (i.e., IADPSG) or a standalone screening test (i.e., without a diagnostic OGTT) for diagnosis of GDM is uncertain.
-Using more inclusive criteria for GDM will result in more women (about two-fold but possibly more when using IASPSG23) being diagnosed and treated, and a clearer picture of the net benefit and potential for overdiagnosis and overtreatment is warranted.
-The additional resources required to have all women undertake an OGTT (in one-step screening) and to provide more women counselling and treatment for GDM (if using more inclusion criteria) should also be considered.
-Regarding diagnostic accuracy, among hypothetical cohorts of women at average or higher risk for GDM (e.g., 7 and 15% prevalence), use of standalone screening tests (e.g., OGCT or FPG) at optimal thresholds would result in high negative predictive values (96 to 99%) but lower positive predictive values (e.g., 25% at 7% and 45% at 15% prevalence) (Appendix D Tables 16 and 17).
+Regarding diagnostic accuracy, among hypothetical cohorts of women at average or higher risk for GDM (e.g., 7 and 15% prevalence), use of standalone screening tests (e.g., OGCT or FPG) at optimal thresholds would result in high negative predictive values (96 to 99%) but lower positive predictive values (e.g., 25% at 7% and 45% at 15% prevalence) (Appendix D Tables 15 and 16).
 Therefore, although the accuracy data helps determine which screening tests are most useful in a two-step approach-helping to accurately rule out GDM and allow many women to avoid the OGTT (reducing resources and associated side effects)-reliance on these tests alone for diagnosis and treatment would result in a high number false-positive results, especially in general-prevalence populations, and potentially result in overtreatment.
+The greater prevalence in gestational diabetes diagnosis resulting from one-versus two-step screening, without associated benefits, suggests potential overdiagnosis and overtreatment with a 1-step strategy.
+In addition, the one-step approach requires additional resources related to having all women undertake a 2-hour OGTT and provision of counseling and treatment to more women.